Grammatical mood: Interrogative

 The interrogative (or interrogatory) mood is used for asking questions.
 Most languages do not have a special mood for asking questions, but exceptions include Welsh, Nenets, and Eskimo languages such as Greenlandic.

 Deontic mood vs. epistemic mood

 Linguists also differentiate moods into two parental irrealis categories: deontic mood and epistemic mood.
 Deontic mood describes whether one could or should be able to do something.
 An example of deontic mood is: She should/may start.
 On the other hand, epistemic mood describes the chance or possibility of something happening.
 This would then change our example to: She may have started.
 To further explain modality, linguists introduce weak mood.
 A weak deontic mood describes how a course of action is not recommended or is frowned upon.
 A weak epistemic mood includes the terms "perhaps" and "possibly".

 Moods in Oceanic languages

 Pingelapese

-Pingelapese is a Micronesian language spoken on the Pingelap atoll and on two of the eastern Caroline Islands, called the high island of Pohnpei. e and ae are auxiliary verbs found in Pingelapese.
-Though seemingly interchangeable, e and ae are separate phonemes and have different uses.
-A Pingelapese speaker would choose to use e when they have a high degree of certainty in what they are saying and ae when they are less certain.
-This therefore illustrates that e and ae are mood indicators.
-They have no effect on the direct translation of a sentence, but they are used to alter the mood of the sentence spoken.
-The following example shows the difference between e and ae when applied in the same sentence.

-Ngaei rong pwa Soahn e laid.

-‘I heard that John was fishing (I am certain about it).’

-Ngaei rong pwa Soahn ae laid.

-‘I heard that John was fishing (but I am not certain about it).’

-The use of ae instead of e can also indicate an interrogative sentence.
-This is a form of non-declarative speech that demonstrates the speaker has no commitment to the statement they are saying.
-The following sentence is an example.